johnnovak/RML-Amiga/docs/docs/games/c-d.md

 - To start the game, double-click on the **Defender1** disk icon, then on the **Defender** icon.
 - Supports two floppy drives.

+## Defender of the Crown II (CD32)

+- You can use either the mouse or a gamepad in port 2 to control the game.

 ## Deja Vu: A Nightmare Comes True!!